pranavkonde/splitfare/README.md

 - No tamper-proof record linking payments back to expenses
 - USDC scattered across chains makes settling frustrating

-**SplitFare solves all of this** the crypto is invisible, but every record is provable.
+**SplitFare solves all of this:** the crypto is invisible, but every record is provable.

 ---